vhive-serverless/vHive/docs/quickstart_guide.md

 type `eval "$(ssh-agent -s)" && ssh-add` to allow ssh authentication in the background.

 ### 3. CloudLab Deployment Notes
-We suggest renting nodes on [CloudLab](https://www.cloudlab.us) as their service is available to researchers world-wide.
+We suggest renting nodes on [CloudLab][cloudlab] as their service is available to researchers world-wide.

 #### A. CloudLab Profile
-You can use our CloudLab profile [RPerf/vHive-cluster-env](https://www.cloudlab.us/p/RPerf/vHive-cluster-env).
+You can use our CloudLab profile [faas-sched/vhive-ubuntu20][cloudlab-pf].

 It is recommended to use a base Ubuntu 20.04 image for each node and connect the nodes in a LAN.

 #### B. Nodes to Rent
 We tested the following instructions by setting up a **2-node** cluster on Cloudlab, using all of the following SSD-equipped machines: `xl170` on Utah, `rs440` on Mass, `m400` on OneLab. `xl170` are normally less occupied than the other two, and users can consider other SSD-based machines too.

 SSD-equipped nodes are highly recommended.
-Full list of CloudLab nodes can be found [here](https://docs.cloudlab.us/hardware.html).
+Full list of CloudLab nodes can be found [here][cloudlab-hw].

 ## II.
 Setup a Serverless (Knative) Cluster
 ### 1. Setup All Nodes